The idea of starting a business is exciting. But many ideas require time, money, and risk.

 One of the toughest but most important parts of starting a business is finding the money to get your idea off the ground.
 There are a few ways to get funding for your business idea:

 - Small business loans.
 Shopify Capital offers both loans and grants to businesses, making it a great place to start.

 - Merchant cash advances.
 If you’re in a bind and need fast cash, you can apply for cash advances through a bank or Shopify Capital.

 - Investors.
 Lots of investors look for the next big thing—the types of businesses that go viral.
 Craft a pitch for your business idea to present to investors.

 - Crowdfunding.
 Crowdfunding is similar to getting investors, except you need lots of investors who are each willing to make a small financial commitment.

 - Fund it yourself.
 It’s not realistic for everyone, but low-investment business ideas make it easier to come up with the cash yourself.
 Just be aware of the risks involved.

-Become your own boss, without the financial hassle
+Become your own boss, with little financial hassle

-With this approach, you can test ideas before you invest in them, or start making good money part-time without all the inventory-related commitments that might stand in your way.
+With this approach, you can test ideas before you invest in them, or start making good money on the side without all the inventory-related commitments that might stand in your way.